Meet the Team

 In her free time, PJ trained in American Smooth and International Latin ballroom dancing.
 She was a Gold Pro-Am competitor and took many top placements at competitions.
 Recently, PJ moved to Pasco, WA with her husband, Pete, and two daughters, Sofia and Lilli.
 She is currently assisting with dance classes at American Dance Academy and is enjoying the opportunity to once again share her passion for dance.

 Dance Instructor Assistant:

-Alyssa Whittington is a 15 year old high school sophomore at Richland High School.
+Alyssa Whittington is a 18 year sophomore at Columbia Basin College.
 She was born in New Orleans, LA and started her dance journey at the age of three.
 She continues to have a passion for dance and has trained in Hip-Hop, Jazz, Contemporary, and some Ballet.
 She currently attends dance at American Dance Academy in Richland WA.

 Due to Hurricane Katrina, Alyssa relocated to Jacksonville Florida at the age of four.
 At the age 8 while living in Deltona, FL, Alyssa discovered gymnastics at Fit Club Gymnastics and continued her progress in Dance.
 At this time she found her passion for tricks and breakdancing.
 She also enjoyed watching shows at the many theme parks, and spending time at the beach.

 At the age of 10 Alyssa relocated to Richland, WA where she currently resides.
 As a sophomore at Richland High School Alyssa currently has a 3.65 GPA.
 Her favorite subjects are Art, Weights and Agility, and Math.
 She has continued to excel in Gymnastics at All American Gymnastics reaching Level 7 in 2014.
 At this time she found a new passion in Cheer.
 She felt that this was a great balance where she could utilize her gymnastics skills as well as dance.